strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 * `kafka-oauth-single-introspect.yaml`

   A single node Kafka cluster using Apache Kafka 2.6.0 with OAuth 2 authentication using the `demo` realm, and introspection endpoint for access token validation.
+It requires that a secret is first deployed:

+      kubectl create secret generic my-cluster-oauth-client-secret --from-literal=clientSecret=kafka-broker-secret

 * `kafka-oauth-single-authz.yaml`